skntrl/arp-mapper/README.md

 #### Part 1

-done - Sniff and intercept all ARP packets and identify active devices in network done - Extract IP and MAC pairs done - Store unique pairs in a Python dictionary done - Display the updated table every few seconds doen - testing
+done - Sniff and intercept all ARP packets and identify active devices in network
+done - Extract IP and MAC pairs
+done - Store unique pairs in a Python dictionary
+done - Display the updated table every few seconds
+done - testing

 ## Remaining Tasks: